Solar-Punk-Ltd/ipfs-to-swarm/README.md

 You can also check the status of a specific stamp on the Gnosis Chain using the script in `examples/typescript/contract.ts`.

 > Note: Smart contracts cannot provide information about remaining capacity — only on-chain data such as ownership and amount.

+### 2.5 Extending stamps in time or capacity

+To extend the time or capacity of a stamp, use the Swarm Desktop app or the CLI:

+* `swarm-cli stamp dilute` – Increases the depth of an existing stamp (adds capacity)
+* `swarm-cli stamp topup` – Increases the amount of an existing stamp (extends TTL)